AymnCH/massConverter/README.md

 # massConverter
-A simple program that converts 5 masses :
+A simple program that converts 5 masses using switch and functions :
 Milligram
 Gram
 Kilogram